Archive for the ‘Classes’ Tag

 I’ve read so many books, from self help, to martial arts, hundreds:

-Spent years training, sometimes over 8 hours a day …
+Spent years training, often over 8 hours a day …

 Traveled thousands of miles attending camps and seminars…